 Recipe Variations

-- Creamy Pesto Pasta.
-To make pesto pasta creamy, add avocado like this Avocado Pesto or Greek yogurt like the basil pesto from The Well Plated Cookbook.
+- Make It Creamy.
+To make creamy pesto pasta, add avocado like this Avocado Pesto or Greek yogurt like the basil pesto from The Well Plated Cookbook.

-- Vegan Pesto Pasta.
+- Veganize It.
 To make this recipe vegan, swap the Parmesan for nutritional yeast.

-- Seafood Pesto Pasta.
-Seafood goes well with pesto pasta.
-Grilled Cod, Pan Seared Salmon, or Air Fryer Shrimp would all be tasty additions.
+- Add a Protein.
+Seafood goes well with pesto pasta; try Pan Seared Salmon or Air Fryer Shrimp.
+Grilled Chicken Tenders would also be delish!

-- Veggie Pesto Pasta.
-Mix Sautéed Mushrooms, Roasted Red Peppers, or Grilled Eggplant into your pasta, or serve them on the side.
+- Bulk It Up With Extra Veggies.
+Mix Sautéed Mushrooms, Roasted Red Peppers, or Grilled Eggplant into your pasta.

 What to Serve with Pesto Pasta

 - Salad.
-Another summery salad like Spinach Strawberry Salad and Arugula Salad would both be tasty with this recipe.
+A simple salad like my Arugula Salad would be tasty with this recipe.

 - Bread.
-A slice of bread goes with pesto pasta.
-Pair this pasta with Rosemary Olive Oil Bread or No Knead Focaccia.
+A slice of bread goes so well with pesto pasta.
+Try Rosemary Olive Oil Bread or No Knead Focaccia.

 - Veggies.
-Sauteed Zucchini Recipe, Roasted Mushrooms, or Roasted Broccoli and Carrots would be scrumptious paired with this pasta.
+This Sautéed Zucchini Recipe is scrumptious paired with this pasta.

 - Meatballs.
-Turkey Meatballs or Chicken Meatballs would be ideal for a protein addition.
+Turkey Meatballs or Chicken Meatballs would be perfect!

 Recipe Tips and Tricks